 Self-Worth

 Where does it all start?
 This disconnect?
-Again and again, over and over again, it all goes back to our childhood, and how we learned to perceive the world around us.
+Again and again, over and over again, seems like it all goes back to our childhood, and how we learned to perceive the world around us.
 Impulses we were sending to our brains based on our sensory perceptions, and our emotional reactions.
 All along we were saving data – just like when I press save on my computer.
 Gigabytes of memory saved and stored.

-So, was your immediate environment accepting, loving, inviting, safe, warm?
+Was your immediate environment accepting, loving, inviting, safe, warm?
 Did you feel accepted, loved, invited, safe, and warm as a child?

 If the answer is no, not really, not all the time.
 It’s not a biggie.
 You can recreate that scenario in your mind any time in your life.
 On your own, or with your best friend.
-Play games, do a role-play – recreate your past – this approach has been proven as a powerful and transformative life changing tool for many people.
+Play games, do a role-play – recreate your past – this approach has been proven as a powerful and transformative life-changing tool for many people.

 At the end of the day, it’s quite simple – accept yourself for who and what you are.
 With all your stories, pretenses, and authenticity.
-Recognize yourself completely, love yourself, create whatever situation you need to make yourself feel at home, safe, welcome, and warm.
+Recognize yourself completely, love yourself, and create whatever situation you need to make yourself feel at home, safe, welcome, and warm.
 Even if you simply take a hot bubble bath with your favorite yellow rubber duck.
 Soak yourself in all those feelings, and emerge triumphant.

 It’s very similar to when you open the word file and start editing the document you drafted.
 You can do it anytime you want, change the script, override the old scenario, save it and the old script is gone.
-You can do it as many times you like, until YOU feel satisfied.
+You can do it as many times as you like, until YOU feel satisfied.
 Under the same name.
 Under your name!

 Simplicity in its simplest form.
 That’s what life is all about.
 Lessons taken from computer world.
 Whatever helps.
 Just make sure you have enough RAM and a reliable antivirus system. 😊